CarsonBain/dev.carsonbain.com/content/articles/create-file-input-component-in-vue.md

 Let's assume that we want to continue on with the idea that this input is for `image` type files only.
 Maybe we want to show the user a preview of their uploaded image.
 To do this, let's go back to our `FileComponent` and make some changes to the `onFileChange()` method.

-In order do display a preview of the file to the user, we'll need to convert the uploaded file to base64 using the [`FileReader`](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) class and then add the base64 preview to the `File` object we emit in the `file-updated` event.
+In order to display a preview of the file to the user, we'll need to convert the uploaded file to base64 using the [`FileReader`](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) class and then add the base64 preview to the `File` object we emit in the `file-updated` event.

 ```vue[FileComponent.vue]
 <script>